 DB Solo uses JDBC drivers to communicate with your database server.
 This means you will need to add the appropriate driver unless you are using one of the drivers bundled with DB Solo.

-If you are connecting to a MySQL or Solid databases or if you wish to use the generic JDBC driver feature, you will need to download the drivers from their vendor's website.
+If you are connecting to a DBMS for which there is no bundled driver or if you wish to use the generic JDBC driver feature, you will need to download the drivers from their vendor's website.

 Figure - Add JDBC Driver